 After a successful traverse adjustment or where the station coordinates are already known for each setup, the next stage in processing the survey can continue.
-This is called Reduction as is the name given to turning HaVaSd observations into XYZ coordinates.
+This is called Reduction as is the name given to turning HaVaSd (Horizontal angle, Vertical angle and Slope distance) observations into XYZ coordinates.

 The reduction dialog will then be displayed.
 Each setup is listed and beside each a status symbol of some sort.
 Moving across the status of the setup is listed, then the Station it backsights and in turn its status.